-As stated in Keeping Children Safe in Education (2023) Safeguarding and promoting the welfare of children is defined as:
+As stated in Keeping Children Safe in Education, 'Safeguarding and promoting the welfare of children' is defined as:

-- protecting children from maltreatment. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.